satta/suricata/doc/userguide/output/eve/eve-json-format.rst

 Examples
 ~~~~~~~~

-Example of QUIC logging with CYU, JA3 and JA4 hashes (artificial):
+Example of QUIC logging with CYU, JA3 and JA4 hashes (note that the JA4 hash is only an example to illustrate the format and does not correlate with the others):

 ::